6 Best Wadis In Oman For An Exciting Day Trip From Muscat

 Not surprisingly, it’s popular with picknickers.

-A two-hour drive from Muscat also makes it very accessible, especially as its near to Rustaq Fort.
+A two-hour drive from Muscat also makes it very accessible, especially as it’s near Rustaq Fort.
 The recently renovated fort lies at the heart of the wadi.
 Here, staff provide you with an audio tour if you want to learn about ancient Arabian history.
 Additionally, the fort has hot springs where you can take a quick bath for free.

-Oman Hotels: Best Places To Stay
+Best Places To Stay In Oman

-The property is very modern, though has a more local feel than a big brand hotel, and is exceptionally welcoming.
+The property is very modern, though it has a more local feel than a big brand hotel, and is exceptionally welcoming.

 Don’t miss a workout in the gym followed by a sauna experience, or head back to your room to enjoy the rainshower.